MUTOR-2/UnderwaterBasketWeaving/README.md

 We would start by making a new, empty repository on GitHub:
 [https://github.com/organizations/MUTOR-2/repositories/new](https://github.com/organizations/MUTOR-2/repositories/new).

+You will see a screen like this:

 ![](assets/images/gh_create_repo.png)

-Be sure to NOT include a README, license or .gitignore--those will be provided by this Template.
+Make your repo Public, not Private, and be sure to NOT include a README, license or .gitignore--those will be provided by this Template.

-Ignore GitHub's post-creation instructions:
+Click `Create repository`, and ignore GitHub's post-creation instructions:

 ![](assets/images/gh_post_creation.png)

 The following instructions use the commandline to set up your repo.
-If using the GitHub Desktop client, they should be similar.
+(It may be possible to do this with the Desktop client, but probably easier to use the terminal...)

 Make a new empty directory for the class, and initialize it as an empty git repo: